Boris Johnson: COVID-19 pandemic

 The COVID-19 pandemic emerged as a serious crisis within the first few months of Johnson's second term.
 Johnson's non-attendance of five COBR briefings during the early months and the failure of the UK government to prepare for and control the outbreak has been criticised.
 The UK was among the last major European states to close schools, ban public events and order a lockdown.
-This response is thought by some scientists to have contributed to the UK's high death toll from COVID-19, which as of January 2021 was among the highest in the world.
+This response is thought by some scientists to have contributed to the UK's high death toll from COVID-19, which was the highest in Europe and among the highest in the world.

 Reuters reported that scientists were critical of Johnson both for acting too slowly to stop the spread of COVID-19 and for mishandling the government's response; Politico quoted Chief Medical Officer Chris Whitty as saying that an earlier initial lockdown would have significantly lowered the death toll.
 The BMJ published several editorials critical of the policies adopted during the country's public health response.
 Johnson's public communication over the virus and the UK's test and trace system were also criticised.

 On 3 March 2020 Johnson claimed to have shaken hands with COVID-19 patients in hospital on the same day that SAGE had advised the government to warn the public not to shake hands and minimise physical contact, though it was unclear whether the hospital he visited actually contained any coronavirus patients.
 He continued to shake hands publicly in the following days.
 On 23 March, a COVID-19 lockdown was imposed throughout the UK, except for a few limited purposes, backed up by new legal powers.